kristiaan67/RepData_PeerAssessment1/PA1_template.md

-The compare the activity patterns between weekdays and weekends, a new factor variable is added to the data set with values "weekend" / "weekday" (depending on whether the day is a weekday or a weekend) and 2 subsets are created, one for each factor level.
+The compare the activity patterns between weekdays and weekends, a new factor variable is added to the data set with values "weekend" / "weekday" (depending on whether the day is a weekday or a weekend).
+The data is grouped by day and the new factor variable and aggregated by averaging the number of steps.
+Finally 2 subsets are created, one for weekdays and one for weekends.

 ```r